-The biggest issues in this customer’s system come from the poor optimization causing a shortage of resources.
-We provided a set of best practices on the system optimization.
+The biggest issues in this customer’s system came from the poor optimization causing a shortage of resources.
 However, the customer can simply choose to move the system to the cloud and forget about resource management.

 Addressing performance issues, we decided to leverage read-only routing.
 In this case, the system redirects the read-only queries to the secondary server, decreasing the workload on the primary replica.
 This will improve the query execution time even if the customer places the secondary replica in the cloud.

 Regarding the security and high availability issues, we found out the original system lacked the backups for some of the databases.
 So, we created automated encrypted backups for all databases to prevent data loss in the event of a disaster.
-Besides, we planned running the integrity check on a weekly basis.
+We also planned on running an integrity check on a weekly basis.
 Despite the customer having already implemented the SQL Server 2016 high availability features, this approach allows for discovering possible issues in the high availability system as they occur.